-If you want to be in an expensive publication look to do this in partnership with other businesses that complement your business.
-For example, wedding dresses, wedding cakes, car hire, venue, printers, catering business could combine to take out an advert on a full page sharing the cost.
+If you want to be in an expensive publication, look to do this in partnership with other businesses that complement your business.
+For example, a wedding dress business could do a joint advertisement with businesses that sell wedding cakes, car hire, venues, printers, or catering businesses, etc. This way, you can share the cost of an advertisement.

 Develop a good relationship with your local press, you never know where it may lead!
 However, make sure the press release you send is not blatant advertising.
-Make it appealing: think about the news aspect, the human interest side that will capture people’s imagination.
-A new website is an advert, however, if you have run a marathon for a good cause, that's PR.
+Make it appealing: think about the news aspect, and the human interest side that will capture the imagination of people.

-A useful tip for PR as a tool for marketing is to always try to send a good quality picture with your story, this gets more attention, remember, people like images, this will lead them into reading your story.
+A useful tip for PR as a tool for marketing is to always try to send a good quality picture with your story, as this gets more attention.
+Remember, people like images; this will lead them into reading your story.